Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Introduction

-\paragraph*{Perspectives.} The key steps of the results of Theorems~\ref{thm:main_Thm_0} and \ref{thm:main_Thm_1} are proved with integral coefficients.
-Namely, the contraction formula and the connecting homomorphisms still hold for integral coefficients.
+\paragraph*{Perspectives.} Most of the key steps to prove Theorem~\ref{thm:main_thm_1} are done with integral coefficients; see in particular Proposition~\ref{prop:stable_cohomology_first_homology_group_result_integral}.
 Therefore, we might in principle be able to do the computations with $\bZ$ as ground ring.
-However, although the stable twisted cohomology module $H^{*}(\Gamma_{\infty,1};H)$ is free over $H^{*}(\Gamma_{\infty,1};\bZ)$ (see \cite[Theorem 1.B]{stablecohomologyKawazumi}), the stable cohomology $H^{*}(\Gamma_{\infty,1};\bZ)$ is still poorly known.
+However, although the stable twisted cohomology module $H^{*}(\Gamma_{\infty,1};H)$ is free over $H^{*}(\Gamma_{\infty,1};\bZ)$ (see \cite[Th.~1.B]{stablecohomologyKawazumi}), the stable cohomology $H^{*}(\Gamma_{\infty,1};\bZ)$ is still poorly known.
 In the same spirit, one could make stable twisted cohomology computations with the finite field $\bF_{p}$ as ground ring by using the computations of $H^{*}(\Gamma_{\infty,1};\bF_{p})$ by Galatius \cite{Galatius}.